Germinating the seeds

 Over about 40-45% humidity is best.
 If your plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier, sold at home improvement stores and some thrift shops.

-Fertilizing -- For the first 6 weeks, it's best to use a liquid fertilizer using a very dilute dose (1/8 strength).
+Fertilizing -- When they are 7 days old, feed weekly with a small amount of liquid fertilizer using a very dilute dose (1/8 strength).
 Hydroponic fertilizer is ideal for young seedlings, because it is easily absorbed and complete.
-After 6 weeks, you may switch to a granular fertilizer if you prefer.
+After 2 months, you may switch to a granular fertilizer if you prefer.
 Choose one with micronutrients, and follow the dosage on the package.

 Pruning -- Feel free to shape it as you wish by removing undesirable branches when it gets older.